Subgradient Regularized Multivariate Convex Regression at Scale: Additional Experiment Details

 \subsection{Algorithm Parameters}

-The tolerance for violations of constraints is set as $10^{-4}$ ($10^{-8}$ for the second stage if any).
+The tolerance for violations of constraints is set as $10^{-4}$ ($10^{-8}$ for the second stage).
 For inexact optimization, the tolerance for the relative objective change is $10^{-6}$ and the maximum number of PGD iterations is taken to be 5.
-For exact optimization, the violation tolerance is $10^{-7}$ and the maximum number of PGD iterations for the sub-problems is $3,000$.
+For exact optimization, the violation tolerance is $10^{-7}$, the maximum number of PGD iterations for the sub-problems is $3,000$ and the minimum number of PGD iterations for the sub-problems is $5$.